unytics/catalog_builder/README.md

 ```

 > - For each asset of `assets.jsonl`, the jinja template of `asset_type` will be rendered using the asset `data` to generate a markdown file which will be written into `catalogs/simple/docs/` at `documentation_path`.
-> - Mkdocs will then build the documentation website from the markdown files into `catalogs/simple/site` (*using `mkdocs.yml` configuration file*) and [deploy it on GitHub pages](https://www.mkdocs.org/user-guide/deploying-your-docs/) (this only works if you are on a github repository).
+> - Mkdocs will then build the documentation website from the markdown files into `catalogs/simple/site` (*using `mkdocs.yml` configuration file*).
+> - Finally, mkdocs will [deploy the generated page on GitHub pages](https://www.mkdocs.org/user-guide/deploying-your-docs/) (this only works if you are on a github repository).

 **B. To deploy elsewhere**: